medovina/Warlight/README.md

 > .\warlight
 ```

-By default, you will play against the example bot `bots.AggressiveBot`.
+By default, you will play against the example bot AggressiveBot.
 To play against a different bot, specify its name on the command line:

 ```
-$ ./warlight bots.RandomBot
+$ ./warlight RandomBot
 ```

 Specify two bot names to watch one of them play the other:

 ```
-$ ./warlight bots.AggressiveBot bots.RandomBot
+$ ./warlight AggressiveBot RandomBot
 ```

 To run a series of games between two bots with no visualization, specify the '-sim' option with a number of games to play, e.g.

 ```
-$ ./warlight bots.AggressiveBot bots.RandomBot -sim 10
+$ ./warlight AggressiveBot RandomBot -sim 10
 ```

 ## Game rules